-The Black Men in Medicine (BMIM) initiative aims to develop and support the needs of black male faculty, students, trainees and learners in the School of Medicine and to cultivate future healthcare and biomedical science professionals.
-The group is convened by Vice Dean for Equity, Diversity and Inclusion Kevin Thomas, MD, and is comprised of black males within the Schools of Medicine and Nursing.
+The Black Men in Medicine (BMIM) initiative aims to develop and support the needs of black male faculty, students, trainees and learners in the School of Medicine and to cultivate future healthcare and biomedical science professionals to address the historical underrepresentation of black men in medicine.
+The group is convened by Vice Dean for Equity, Diversity and Inclusion Kevin Thomas, MD, and is comprised in part of black males and their allies within the Schools of Medicine and Nursing.
 Key areas of focus for the group are as follows:

-- Provide a space for networking and support for black male faculty in the Duke School of Medicine.
+- Provide a space for networking and support for black male faculty in the Duke School of Medicine, and those who support the development and advancement of black male faculty members.
 This will be accomplished via quarterly group meetings with discussions of interest the group, such as APT, mentoring, facilitating academic partnerships, and other topics that emerge.

 - Build upon existing and create new opportunities to bolster the visibility of black men faculty in academic medicine at Duke and beyond.

-- Cultivate mentorship and networks among black men in faculty, professional student, and trainee levels at Duke, with the intent of strengthening retention of black men in academic medicine and in the healthcare provider workforce.
+- Cultivate mentorship and networks among faculty, professional student, and trainee levels at Duke, with the intent of strengthening retention of black men in academic medicine and in the healthcare provider workforce.

-- Leverage existing pipeline programs and create new programs in order to increase matriculation of black men into medicine.
+- Leverage existing pipeline programs and create new programs in order to increase matriculation of black men into medicine and to work to remedy their underrepresentation in medicine.

 Questions?
 Please Contact Fiona Johann, Fiona.firstname.lastname@example.org